 - Theoretical orientation of the program is a complementary blend of psychodynamic and systems theories.

 - Lab courses enable students to practice clinical skills under supervision of program faculty.

 - Chestnut Hill College Assessment and Psychotherapy Clinic provides supervised field placements for students on practica.

-- Chestnut Hill College Pre-doctoral Internship Consortium provides local internship placements for qualified students.
-In 2012-13, the Consortium will provide placements for 13 students.
+- Chestnut Hill College Internship Consortium provides local internship placements for qualified students.
+In 2014-15, the Consortium provides placements for 10 students.
 The Consortium is a member of American Psychology Post-doctoral and Internship Centers (APPIC).

 - Structured sequence of mentoring and advising is designed to enable the student to complete the dissertation in a step-by-step manner prior to internship.